-As part of your application to be a Detective Constable you'll also need to pass the following stages:
+As part of your application to be a Police Constable you'll also need to pass the following stages:

 You’ll need to meet the following:

-- Aged 18 or above on the day you apply (we don’t have an upper age limit and value the life experience that career changers bring).
+- Aged 17 or above on the day you apply and must be aged 18 or over upon appointment (we don’t have an upper age limit and value the life experience that career changers bring).

 - Not be a member of the British National Party (BNP) or other organisations such as Combat 18 or The National Front.

 - If you have a criminal record, this doesn't mean you won’t be considered.
 This depends on the nature of your conviction.
-Please declare any cautions or convictions on your vetting form which will be at the final stages of the process.
+Please declare any cautions or convictions on your application form.
 If you don’t you’ll fail vetting due to integrity concerns.